wale-jojo/mcp-storage-server/docs/spec.md

 ### Core Functionality

-The Storacha MCP server will support two primary operations in this first iteration:
+The Storacha MCP server will support three primary operations in this first iteration:

 1. **Upload**: Store files on Storacha's decentralized storage using the Storacha client
-2. **Retrieve**: Get files from Storacha by their Content ID (CID) through the Storacha HTTP trustless Gateway
+2. **Retrieve**: Get files from Storacha by their root CID through the Storacha HTTP trustless Gateway
+3. **Identity**: Get the DID key of the Storacha agent loaded from the private key storage config
-3. **Authentication & Authorization**: Optional authentication via bearer tokens
+4. **Authentication & Authorization**: Optional authentication via bearer tokens

+#### MCP Did Key

+#### UCAN Auth

 #### Upload Operation

-- **Multiple File Support**: The upload operation can handle one or more files in a single request
+- **Single File Support**: The upload operation can handle one in a single request
 - **Universal File Types**: Supports any file type, which is automatically converted to a blob by the Storacha client
-- **Content Addressing**: Returns Content IDs (CIDs) for uploaded files, enabling permanent, verifiable references
+- **Content Addressing**: Returns root CIDs for uploaded files, enabling permanent, verifiable references
 - **Space Delegation**: Files are uploaded to the space authorized by the provided delegation in the server configuration
-- **Flexible Space Delegation**: Can accept delegation proof in request headers or body, with runtime delegations taking priority over server configuration
+- **Flexible Space Delegation**: Can accept delegation proof in the request body, with request-level delegation taking priority over server configuration.
+If no delegation is provided in the request, the server will use the delegation from the DELEGATION environment variable.
+If no delegation is provided, then the upload operation will fail.
+- **Filecoin Publishing**: Optional publishing to the Filecoin network
+  - When `publishToFilecoin` is `true`, content is published to the Filecoin network, making it publicly accessible
+  - When `publishToFilecoin` is `false` (default), content remains private within the Storacha network
+  - Content is always accessible through its root CID, but Filecoin publishing affects its availability in the broader Filecoin network

 #### Retrieve Operation

-- **CID-Based Access**: Files are retrieved using their unique Content IDs (CIDs)
+- **Root-Based Access**: Files are retrieved using their root CID from the upload operation
 - **Gateway Access**: Retrieval happens through the Storacha HTTP trustless gateway (https://storacha.link) rather than the client instance, but the users can provide a custom gateway in the server configuration if needed
 - **Format Conversion**: Files are returned in a format compatible with the MCP specification (base64 data URIs)
 - **Metadata Preservation**: Content types and other metadata are preserved and returned with the file
-- **Public Access**: No authentication required for retrieval, as CIDs are self-authenticating
+- **Public Access**: No authentication required for retrieval, as root CIDs are self-authenticating

+#### Identity Operation

+- **Agent DID Retrieval**: Returns the DID key of the Storacha agent loaded from the private key storage config
+- **No Parameters Required**: Simple operation that doesn't require any input parameters
+- **Error Handling**: Provides clear error messages for missing or invalid private keys
+- **Standard Response Format**: Returns the DID in a standardized JSON format
+- **Private Key Dependency**: Requires a valid private key to be configured in the storage config

 #### Authentication & Authorization

+- **UCAN Authentication**: Uses User Controlled Authorization Networks (UCAN) for decentralized authentication and authorization
+  - Delegations are provided as UCAN proofs
+  - Supports hierarchical delegation chains
+  - Enables fine-grained access control through capability-based permissions
 - **Bearer Token Authentication**: Optional API key authentication using bearer tokens to control access to the upload operation
 - **Delegation Priority**: Runtime delegations provided in requests take precedence over server pre defined delegation configuration
 - **Flexible Authentication**: Can operate with or without authentication depending on use case and server configuration